-So now that my SI joints are relatively stable, it’s letting me observe different patterns within my body that I wasn’t able to see sooner.
+So now that my SI joints are stable, it’s letting me observe different patterns within my body that I wasn’t able to see sooner.

 When your SI joints are going out of alignment all the time, it’s hard to really see a pattern to it, or discern what your muscles might be doing.